 For large and complex RAS, economic scheduling issues are usually so important and the consequences of scheme misoperations are so unacceptable that full scheme redundancy is the rule.
 For example, some schemes use a logic processing design for the first scheme (RAS A) that is a triply redundant set of programmable logic controllers arranged in a two-of-three voting scheme and the redundant scheme (RAS B) is a second triply redundant set of programmable logic controllers arranged in a separate two-of-three voting scheme.
 Arming information based on line flows is provided from A and B sets of transducers or IEDs.
 The A and B schemes have separate 52b and trip coil sensing at both ends of the critical line(s).
-To be fully redundant, communications circuits must use independent communication paths, e.g. microwave and fiber-optic.12
+To be fully redundant, communications circuits must use independent communication paths, e.g. microwave and fiber-optic.

-For Major WECC RAS, the conditions under which a non-redundant scheme may continue to control system operations are identified in PRC-004-WECC-1.
-This standard specifically applies to Major WECC RAS following a misoperation.
-However, the operating philosophy after removing equipment from service could be reasonably applied for any facilities, regardless if a misoperation or other failure has occurred.
-A summary of the pertinent requirements includes that:

-If a fully functional scheme is not available, the facilities must be derated to a reliable operating level.

-This may require adjustment of the actual operating level.

-The system may continue to operate at appropriate reduced levels at or below the “no fully functional RAS available” rating indefinitely.

-The system may be operated without derating on a single remaining non-redundant but fully functional scheme for up to 20 business days.

 Some utilities are willing to continue otherwise normal operations with a single fully functional RAS or protection scheme available during an outage of a redundant scheme.
 Other utilities are unwilling to operate without a redundant RAS (or protection) available for longer than would be required to switch a third “standby” system into service, or at reduced facility ratings.
 Either operating philosophy is allowed, however each utility should be sure that the same philosophy is applied consistently within its system.

-Breaker Failure
+4.11 Breaker Failure